100% Satisfaction Guarantee

 - Grehan, Ida.
 Dictionary of Irish Family Names.
 Boulder: Roberts Rinehart, 1997.
 Print.
 (ISBN 1-57098-137-X).

 - Rasmussen, Louis J. .
 San Francisco Ship Passenger Lists 4 Volumes Colma, California 1965 Reprint.
 Baltimore: Genealogical Publishing, 1978.
 Print.

 The McGuire Family Crest was acquired from the Houseofnames.com archives.
 The McGuire Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 27 November 2013 at 08:02.
+This page was last modified on 5 May 2016 at 21:27.